sergioabate/ProjectSC_Group1/README.md

 ![imagen](https://github.com/user-attachments/assets/eca186e4-1317-40d3-915f-8c009ef01b35)

-In the third one, the devices connected to the Access Point can be displayed.
+In the third one, the devices connected to the Access Point are displayed.

 ![imagen](https://github.com/user-attachments/assets/b6977911-df85-4b61-a54a-659c2a5c77f3)